 Department heads and chairpersons are responsible for departmental inventory.
-Property should be recorded and inventoried on a regular basis.
-Property that has been relocated, disposed of, stolen or transferred needs to be recorded and reported to Materiel Management's Property Records office through the submission of a Materiel Management Service Request (MMSR).
+Property should be recorded and inventoried on a regular basis, per TU's Property Management policies and procedures (PDF).
+Property that has been relocated, disposed of, stolen or transferred needs to be recorded and reported, on an MMSR to be forwarded to Property Records office through the submission of a Material Management Service Request (MMSR).

-No. Off-campus moving requests, response to fire code violations, date-specific move requests that cannot be handled by the crew due to previously scheduled work, projects requiring additional contracted resources and other services may be charged to the requesting department.
+No. Date-specific move requests that cannot be handled by the crew due to previously scheduled work, projects requiring additional contracted resources and other services may be charged to the requesting department.
 The department is notified of possible charges once the official MMSR form has been received (but before any work has begun).
 There are also charges to departments who fail to notify us of a change in plans or circumstances once a scheduled date is confirmed and the crew arrives to execute the service.

 We will be renovating our offices and working with Facilities Management.
 Who is responsible for sending the MMSR form if moving services are needed?

-The department needing the services should always contact us directly.
+The department needing the services, submits the MMSR, we will contact the requestor.
 This will help us coordinate the project with Facilities Management and your department.
-Failure to alert us in a timely fashion may require that we contract outside moving services or employees, and the costs involved may be billed to your department.
+Failure to alert us in a timely fashion may require that we contract outside moving services or employees, and the costs involved will be billed to your department.

 What kind of lead-time is needed for moving?

 This varies depending on the amount of work involved.
 For example, we only require three full working days of notice to move a desk from one location to another, but we may need 10 to 15 or more working days of notice to move several offices or as much as 12 weeks’ notice to move your entire department.
 If you’re planning a big move, we strongly suggest that you contact us as soon as possible so that a representative from our office can survey the work and help you with planning.

 Unfortunately, we do not provide off-campus moving requests.